qismib/QuaKe/examples/README.md

     ```bash
     source examples/attention_qsvm_pipeline.sh ../output/tmp
     ```
+## Comparing SVM and QSVM

+The following command launches a training session for SVM and QSVM and produces customizable graphical outputs inside an external folder.

+Default folder name : `../Training_results`.

+From the QuaKe directory:

+    ```bash
+    python examples/svm_vs_qsvm.py
+    ```

+## Genetic generative featuremaps

+The following command launches a quantum featuremap optimization through a genetic optimization, and save results on an external folder.

+Default folder name: `../genetic_featuremap`.

+From the QuaKe directory:

+    ```bash
+    python examples/genetic_featuremap.py
+    ```

 ## Classification accuracy of Convolutional and Attention NN

 Folder `performance_images` contains the models classification accuracies for different spatial resolutions achieved by resampling the dataset.